 I didn't realize that I was so scared of showing my feelings, of being "weak", that I needed to be in a safe space with a group of strangers to allow myself to really be seen.

-So, scared of emoting as I was, that's what happened- 200 hours of yoga training came along with 200 hours of weeping and processing and being witnessed in doing so.
+So, scared of emoting as I was, that's what happened- 200 hours of yoga training came along with 200 hours of processing (and some serious ugly-crying in that processing) and being witnessed in doing so.
 And in that, it also came with 200 hours of radical growth and change.
 Being witnessed in my expression, being heard, and being truly seen was more therapeutic than I understood at the time, and was the catalyst for the trajectory into practicing Body Mind Therapy.
 The body-based meditation practices that I learned in this training helped me to dive into my study of myself, my relationships, and my place in this world.
 Later, I enrolled in an Ayurvedic Health Counselor program and became a full-time student again.

 Not long after I dove into my studies, my father was diagnosed with Early-Onset Alzheimer's.
 It was far enough in that he could no longer manage his life on his own, and so I took on the role as caregiver for him.
 The relationship I'd had with my dad made this one of the hardest decisions I've ever made, but I felt that it was what I had to do, that it was in my dharma, so to speak.